bestia-dev-archived/longan_nano_rust_wsl2_platformio_setup/README.md

 If you press and hold the `BOOT0` (right) button and then press shortly the `RESET` (left) button and then release the `BOOT0` button, you will put the Longan Nano in "[DFU mode](http://wiki.openmoko.org/wiki/USB_DFU_-_The_USB_Device_Firmware_Upgrade_standard
 )".
 Now the Longan nano is communicating with the computer over usb.
 This special mode is used to upgrade the firmware and it is a official USB standard.
 You will need to do this every time you want to upgrade the firmware and that is super often in development.
 Get comfortable with these super tiny buttons ;-)

 In the moment Longan Nano enters the "DFU mode" Win10 will recognize a new USB device and usually make a sound.
-Open the Device Manager: click on Start and type manag, this will show it in the results and then click on it.
-Or just type `devmgmt.msc` in the command prompt.
+Open the Device Manager: click on Start and type *manag*, this will show the Device Manager in the results and then click on it.
+Or just type `devmgmt.msc` in the command prompt or PowerShell.
 ![device manager 1](images/device_manager_1.png "device_manager_1")
 If the Device Manager is already opened, in the moment you activate the "dfu mode" on the board, Device Manager will refresh to show the new usb device.
 Leave the Device manager open, we will need it a lot the first time to setup the thing.
 ![device manager 2](images/device_manager_2.png "device_manager_2")